Career Development

 #6.
 You don't feel valued

-As an adult, you shouldn’t expect a constant stream of praise from your boss, but it is nice to be thanked for good work and feel like your contribution is valued.
-If you feel taken for granted, however, you may want to find a role in an organisation that has a better working culture.
+If you feel you are being taken for granted, you may want to find a role in an organisation that has a better, more supportive working culture.

 Employers that value their staff reward them with more than just their pay; they invest in their skills and development.